Yuting-H/A-Blocky-Start/README.md

 * Eclipse Java IDE
   * version 2023-09
 * JUnit 5
-  * pre-installed as part of Eclipse
+  * pre-installed as part of Eclipse Java IDE

 ## 3. How To Compile (step-by-step guide)